-Center for Distance Learning students have the option of enrolling in study opportunities beyond online courses.
+Center for Distance Learning students have the option of enrolling in independent study opportunities beyond online courses.

-You and your faculty mentor may determine the best way to pursue an area of study, and devise a learning contract that addresses both your interests and degree requirements.
+You and your faculty mentor may determine the best way to pursue an area of study is to develop a learning contract that addresses both your interests and degree requirements.